 Here we are, several months into the Coronavirus (COVID-19) pandemic.
 The numbers tell a terrible story.
 Worldwide, the pandemic has afflicted over 90 million people and killed more than 1.9 million.
 And, even though the U.S. population of 330 million is only 4.1 percent of the world’s nearly 8 billion people, Americans account for more than 25 percent of all COVID-19 cases and deaths in the world.

-In fact, the United States has reported more than 8.2 million cases.
-Only three other nations have had more than a million cases — India, Brazil, and Russia.
+In fact, the United States has the highest number of reported cases, at more than 22 million.
 The United States also has the highest number of reported COVID-19 deaths in the world.
-We have lost more than 220,000 lives to this virus.
-Only two other countries on earth (India and Brazil) have had more than 100,000 deaths.
+We have lost more than 375,000 lives to this virus.
+Only three other countries on earth (India, Mexico and Brazil) have had more than 100,000 deaths.

 By any measure, when compared with other nations, these numbers tell a story of our country and our national government being shamefully unprepared.
 We never had a real plan in place, and we still don’t have a national plan.
 Instead, we have a President who is obviously unwilling and unable to mobilize his own government in an organized national response to the biggest public health crisis in 100 years.

 But the failure of planning and leadership isn’t limited to the White House.
 While the spread of infection and the response to COVID-19 has varied from state to state — and while the numbers here in Orange County have been better than some areas in the U.S. — the scale of disease and death in Orange County is unprecedented.

 The numbers between the two counties reflect the difference in leadership styles.

 As of January 11th, Orange County has reported 191,861 confirmed COVID-19 cases and 2,120 deaths, with 2,221 of our County’s residents hospitalized with the virus.